Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 Time zone tip: 6:00pm JST is 10:00am UK time (BST), 9:00am UK winter (GMT), 5:00am US East Coast, 2:00am US West Coast, and 7:00pm Australia East.
 Set an alarm for at least ten minutes before.

-Tokyo in 2026: the one-off reopening release
+Tokyo in 2026: the reopening that changed the release system

 Everything else about the Tokyo flow, the eight-step form, the email verification code, the reCAPTCHA, the 90-minute sessions, the 1 to 6 party size, and the 10pm-night-before cancellation window, is identical to Osaka.

-How Tokyo releases worked, step by step
+The 2026 releases so far, step by step

 Renovation close: Tokyo Nihonbashi closed in March 2026 and took no bookings during the works.